MoonPoet/xaprb-src/content/blog/2012/sessions-i-want-to-see-at-mysql-conference-2012.md

 On Wednesday:

-*   [MySQL Plugins &#8211; why should I bother?](http://www.percona.com/live/mysql-conference-2012/sessions/mysql-plugins-why-should-i-bother) Sergei is the co-author of a book on plugins.
+*   [MySQL Plugins---why should I bother?](http://www.percona.com/live/mysql-conference-2012/sessions/mysql-plugins-why-should-i-bother) Sergei is the co-author of a book on plugins.
 Their power is not to be underestimated.
 *   [Getting InnoDB Compression Ready for Facebook Scale](http://www.percona.com/live/mysql-conference-2012/sessions/getting-innodb-compression-ready-facebook-scale).
 Compression is very powerful---if we can just get the implementation to work better.
 Facebook, apparently, has done that.
 *   [The 5 minute DBA: MySQL DBA 101 for Non DBA's](http://www.percona.com/live/mysql-conference-2012/sessions/5-minute-dba-mysql-dba-101-non-dbas).
 Get started fast with Matt Yonkovit's friendly, engaging and relevant talk.
 Spoiler: it's longer than five minutes.
 *   [MySQL Optimizer Standoff MySQL 5.6 and MariaDB 5.3](http://www.percona.com/live/mysql-conference-2012/sessions/mysql-optimizer-standoff-mysql-56-and-mariadb-53).
 Peter at it again, this time digging into the advances in newer releases of the server, which make a huge difference on some common and important workloads.